Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ## Returning Visitor Goals

-As a Returning Visitor, I want the visitor to find the where they were previously and feel confident to make teh step to improve their fitness or weight loss goals.
+* As a Returning Visitor, I want the visitor to find the where they were previously and feel confident to make the step to improve their fitness or weight loss goals.

-As a Returning Visitor, I want them to find the best way to get in contact with us with any questions they may have.
+* As a Returning Visitor, I want them to find the best way to get in contact with us with any questions they may have.

 * The home page clearly highlights the "Sign up" Modal.